Become a HAM!

 Ham radios are easy to come by, however, you don't become an amateur operator by just owning a radio.
 It's illegal to transmit on ham frequencies without being properly licensed.
 Getting a license is not necessarily rocket science, but it does take some study.
 There are many places on the Internet where you can take practice tests or study courses for all of the license classes or you can attend in-person courses occasionally held by independent ham radio groups or individuals.
 We do have links to both video and flashcard study on this site, as well.

-Your first license will be the technician's license and obtained by passing a 35 question written exam out of a roughly 350 question pool.
+Your first license will be the technician's license and obtained by passing a 35 question written exam out of a 423 question pool and is valid through June 30, 2022.
 The test is usually $15 (pass or fail) and is reasonably easy to pass with just a little practice.
-This license class allows you to operate legally on some frequencies in the 10 meter band (just above CB range), morse code (CW) in lower areas of the HF band, and phone (voice) ham frequencies above 50 MHz.
+This license class allows you to operate legally on some frequencies in the 10 meter band (just above CB range), Morse code (CW) in lower areas of the HF band, and phone (voice) ham frequencies above 50 MHz.
 Links to (currently) free study resources can be found below or the quick links section at the top of this page.

 The general class is the next level and allows for use in many ham allocated areas of the HF band (from just above the AM broadcast band up to 30 MHz, plus some new long wave frequencies).
 There are still some amateur freqs this class does not allow, but it's the first license class that will allow you to use a radio on most the long-range HF spectrum.
-There are 35 questions on this written exam out of a 456 question pool expiring on June 30, 2019.
-Study links can be found below or at the quick links section at the top of this page.
+There are 35 questions of which you must get 26 correct on the written exam out of a 462 question pool expiring on June 30, 2023.
+Study links can be found below and in the quick links section at the top of this page.

-The extra class is a bit more intense with a current question pool of 713 (expires on June 30, 2020) and allows for use in all frequencies allocated to ham radio use.
-We have some tips here that are published on the website Hamstudy to help with your trek to a general or extra license They refer to it as a "hack."
+The extra class is a bit more intense with a current question pool of 622 (expires on June 30, 2024) and allows for use of all frequencies allocated to ham radio.
+You'll have to correctly answer 37 of the 50 questions taken from the pool to pass.
+We have some tips here that are published on the website Ham Study to help with your trek to your extra class license They refer to it as a "hack."
 Here is that link.
+Though it is from a previous version question pool, the ideas are still valid.
+However you do it, take and pass a LOT of practice tests!

-Incidentally, you can take all three tests in one session, but failing one test brings an end to the testing session.
-Theoretically, if you're ready, you could take all three tests at one time and become an extra in a single session with only a single fee.
+Incidentally, you can take all three tests in one session for a single testing fee, but failing one test brings an end to the testing session.
+Theoretically, if you're ready, you could take all three tests at one time and become an extra in a single session.
+You will get your license for the highest class that you passed.

 But Why a License?

-Once you receive your tech license in the US, you'll have access to amateur bands that include morse code (CW) privileges on 80, 40, 15, and 10 meter bands, plus all amateur bands above 50 MHz.
-Yes, that includes microwaves and even the frequencies that are used by routers and cordless telephones.
+Once you receive your tech license in the US (it will be posted on the FCC site), you'll have access to amateur bands that include Morse code (CW) privileges on 80, 40, 15, and 10 meter bands, plus all amateur bands above 50 MHz.
+And there are many.
 Play nice and try not to interfere with the neighbor's electronic devices.
-When you get your general class license, you'll be able to use phone (voice) on a great deal of the rest of the amateur HF (shortwave) bands.
+When you get your general class license, you'll be able to use phone (voice) and digital modes on a great deal of the rest of the amateur HF (shortwave) bands.
 Obtain your extra "ticket" and the entire amateur spectrum is available to you.

 In some cases, once you've passed your general exam, power limits increase.
 In many bands, but not all, you can use up to 1500 watts.
 But you're only expected to use just enough power to make the contact you're attempting.
 Using that much power to make a contact a quarter mile away is both unwarranted and unnecessary.
 Most contacts can be made with just 100 watts or less, even to the other side of the planet.
 It's more about the antenna than the power, but having both available helps considerably.